Site Search / Drupal Integration

 Add configuration information.
 The configuration page contains the following options (subject to change):

-Javascript library version: Select the most recent version of the Studio Analytics library.
+Javascript library version: Select the most recent version of the Site Search Analytics library.
 As of this writing, it’s version three.

 Please reach out to Support if you wish to use an earlier version to understand the ramifications.

-Analytics URL: To find the Analytics URL your Studio App uses, navigate to your SearchStax Studio account and select the App you are configuring for.
+Analytics URL: To find the Analytics URL your Search App uses, navigate to your SearchStax Site Search account and select the App you are configuring for.
 Then go to Settings > Analytics API.
-Paste the Analytics tracking URL from Studio into the Analytics URL field.
+Paste the Analytics tracking URL from Site Search into the Analytics URL field.

 Global analytics key: The Global Analytics Key is the key Drupal uses for all searches unless search-specific analytics keys are identified below.

-To find the Analytics Tracking Key your Studio App uses, navigate to your SearchStax Studio account and select the App you are configuring for.
+To find the Analytics Tracking Key your Search App uses, navigate to your SearchStax Site Search account and select the App you are configuring.
 Then go to Settings > Analytics API.
-Paste the Analytics Tracking Key from Studio into the Analytics URL field.
+Paste the Analytics Tracking Key from Site Search into the Analytics URL field.

-Search-specific analytics keys: In case you have several apps defined in the Studio, you can use this section to change the analytics key used for every single search page on your site.
+Search-specific analytics keys: In case you have several apps defined in the Site Search, you can use this section to change the analytics key used for every single search page on your site.
 (In case a search page is not listed here, its searches will also not be tracked!)

 If you have only a single search app configured, you can safely ignore this section.